A one stop shop for everything you need to know about our program

 What is the average GPA and GRE for students who were accepted into your program?

-The minimum recommended score on the GRE Exam is 150 each for the verbal and quantitative sections, which is around the 40th-45th percentile.
-Scores below 150 are acceptable if the applicant’s GPA is sufficiently high to demonstrate adequate academic potential.
-The typical mean for accepted applicants on the verbal section is 157, which is approximately the 75th percentile.
+Scores below 150 are acceptable if the applicant’s grade point average is sufficiently high to demonstrate strong academic potential.
+The typical mean for accepted applicants on the verbal section is 157 or 158, which is approximately the 75th percentile.
 For the quantitative section, the typical mean is 153-154, which is approximately the 50th percentile.
 There is no minimum score for the writing assessment, although most accepted applicants earn at least a 4 out of 6 and the mean is typically 4.3-4.4.

 How can I prepare for the GRE?